 Tip: You can also get to channels analytics from your Account Dashboard.
 Scroll down to the channels visualization, and click the Details link.

 A: List of channels, including channel creator, length of courses in channel (duration), members, last activity, and average completion.
-You can add interactive courses and projects to channels, as well as video courses & articles outside of Pluralsight.
+You can add interactive courses and projects to channels, as well as video courses & articles outside of Pluralsight Skills.

 B: Search & filter.
 Type in a channel name, objective, or owner to see only those channels.